WHAT WE DO

-A victim offender dialogue** (VOD) is one of the most impactful Restorative Justice models.
-It is a face-to-face meeting between the person who was harmed and the person responsible for the harm.
-The experience of talking directly with the responsible party in a safe setting allows the victim/survivor to give full voice to all they endured and experienced as a result of a crime.
+A victim offender dialogue* (VOD) is a face-to-face meeting between the person who was harmed and the person responsible for the harm.
+The experience of talking directly with the responsible party in a safe setting allows the survivor to give full voice to all they endured.
 They are finally able to say what they need to say and to get answers to questions only the person responsible for the harm can know.
 People responsible for harm, no matter how severe, are given the chance to hear the often wide-ranging and complex impact of their actions.
 Only then can they fully realize and understand the effects of their actions in their entirety and formulate their own response.
-Both parties are active participants in a reparative process, tailored to their needs and abilities.
+Both parties are active participants in a reparative process, tailored to their needs.
 It allows them to expand on the meaning the tragic event had for them and explore a new purpose in their lives.

 At present, we offer:

 One-on-one conversations to support survivors who have experienced any kind of harm for immediate support and to connect them to resources.

 Monthly facilitated small online support groups for survivors of violence that last nine months and can continue as peer lead groups.